chboudry/AML-secure-terraform/README.md

 ## Motivation

-Right now, terraform official documentation only covers an example of secured workspace, without training computes, and without inference.
+Right now, terraform official documentation only covers [an example of secured workspace](https://github.com/Azure/terraform/tree/master/quickstart/301-machine-learning-hub-spoke-secure), without secured training computes, and without secured inference.
 Examples on how to properly secure the ml extension on AKS are also non existent for now.

 This repo was made to demonstrate :
 - A hub & spoke toplogy